hujhax/austin-improv-wiki/Troupes/BatShyt Crazy.md

 ## History
 BatShyt Crazy has performed at [[The Institution Theater]], [[The Hideout Theatre]], and with Dystheatre Company at [[Salvage Vanguard Theatre]] teaching Shakespeare 101 (yes, puppets know shit).
 They began their existence as bit players in Akimbo Bubble Scuttle Ruckus in Frontera Fest Long Fringe 2011.

-In BatShyt Crazy's most famous sketch, Pedro Poops Joy, [[Performers/Susannah Raulino]] guest starred as the sexy angry dismissive, but much loved lead singer, Killer.
+In BatShyt Crazy's most famous sketch, Pedro Poops Joy, [[Performers/Susannah Raulino|Susannah Raulino]] guest starred as the sexy angry dismissive, but much loved lead singer, Killer.

 BatShyt Crazy had their own run of ridiculous, angry, musical sketch comedy with 'BatShyt Crazy: Live Rude Puppets' at the Institution Theater in August of 2014.